 - 10.5.
-For operating and maintenance requirements that are likely to have a material impact on expenditure levels and that were not foreseen at the time of setting the Annual Revenue Requirement (Unexpected Opex), a RBE can request that the Commission review within a Regulatory Period the specific requirements and make a separate determination.
-Unexpected Opex will generally be limited to costs arising from force majeure events and changes in licensee obligations that are legally binding on the RBE. - 10.6.
-Before undertaking an interim review, the RBE must demonstrate that the expenditure could not have reasonably been foreseen at the time of setting the Annual Revenue Requirement, and that in the absence of the review, the financial impact on the relevant RBE would exceed the greater of 1% of the annual Allowed Revenue Requirement or RM1 million per RBE, and/or that the spend exceeds 5% of annual operating expenditure in the case of TNB Corporate.
+For operating and maintenance requirements that are likely to have a material impact on expenditure levels and that were not foreseen at the time of setting the Annual Revenue Requirement (Unexpected Opex), RBE can request that the Commission review within a Regulatory Period the specific requirements and make a separate determination.
+Unexpected Opex will generally be limited to costs arising from force majeure events (refer to attachment on force majeure definition) and changes in licensee obligations that are legally binding on the RBE. - 10.6.
+Before undertaking an interim review, the RBE must demonstrate that the expenditure could not have reasonably been foreseen at the time of setting the Annual Revenue Requirement, and that in the absence of the review, the financial impact on the relevant RBE would exceed the greater of 1% of the annual Allowed Revenue Requirement or RM500 thousand per RBE, or that the spend exceeds 5% of annual operating expenditure in the case of NUR Corporate.